Acewvrs/ceph-progress-doc/README.md

 ### 11/15
 I realized someone else was already assigned to the issue I found on Nov.
 3.

-I'll start working on a new issue: https://tracker.ceph.com/issues/55854
+I'll start working on a new issue [here](https://tracker.ceph.com/issues/68892)

 ## Brainstorming: